Code-Institute-Submissions/rdylanward-thegym.com_AprResub/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   Purple and off-white are used as the reoccuring main colours throughout the website with gold, brown and green as accent colours.
+        -   Purple and off-white are used as the reoccuring main colours throughout the website with gold, brown and green as accent colours
     -   #### Typography
         -   Montserrat and Lato fonts where initially chosen as the main font to be used alternately throughout the whole website.
 Montserrat was eventually chosen as the main font as it complimented the design.
 Sans Serif was chosen as the back-up in the event the main font does not load.
 A second font was chosen for a future feature (The Gym Blog), 'IM Fell English'.
 'IM Fell English' was chosen for it's old style newsprint quality.
     -   #### Imagery